sergeevii123/thriftvsrestbenchmark/README.md

 ###How to run locally on docker machine

-####ensure your docker machine has at least 4 cpu, 8192 ram and max file length 256*1024 -Dfile.length=262144.
+Ensure your docker machine has at least 4 cpu, 8192 ram and max file length 256*1024 -Dfile.length=262144.
 Or your load test will not be representative

 * ./gradlew clean build dB
 * ./gradlew -Dhost.for.test=\<Your docker machine IP> startDockers